Kokomo man facing charges in infant's death

-Police arrested a Kokomo man recently after what they’re calling his connection to the April 2021 death of a 10-month-old boy.
+Police arrested a Kokomo man recently in connection to the April 2021 death of a 10-month-old boy.

 Tyler Groleau is facing charges of neglect of a dependent resulting in death and neglect of a dependent resulting in catastrophic injury, both Level 1 felonies, and officials say he is currently being held in Michigan while he awaits extradition back to Howard County.